mattermost/mattermost-handbook/contributors/mattercon/README.md

 * Check the packing list \(coming soon\) for what to bring.

 ### Past MatterCons

+MatterCon 2022 was held at the Hilton resort in Bridgetown, Barbados.

 MatterCon 2021 was Mattermost's first VR conference and was held virtually.